Print this page

 When should you approach the confidential counsellor?

-You can approach one or both confidential counsellors via vertrouwenspersoonWI@nwo-i.nl, if you have concerns about violations of research integrity.
-They can provide substantive and procedural advice, for example, if it is not clear whether a certain case indeed represents a violation of research integrity and what could be done about this.
-They can also, where necessary, provide supervision during the formulation of a complaint.
-You are guaranteed complete confidentiality if you approach the confidential counsellors.
-Subsequent actions will only take place if the employee who took the initiative provides consent for this to the confidential counsellors.
+You can approach the confidential counsellor via vertrouwenspersoonWI@nwo-i.nl, if you have concerns about violations of research integrity.
+The counsellor can provide substantive and procedural advice, for example, if it is not clear whether a certain case indeed represents a violation of research integrity and what could be done about this.
+The counsellor can also, where necessary, provide supervision during the formulation of a complaint.
+You are guaranteed complete confidentiality if you approach the confidential counsellor.
+Subsequent actions will only take place if the employee who took the initiative provides consent for this to the confidential counsellor.

-Thom Palstra and Freya Senf: ‘Consider it your own responsibility to actively deal with research integrity issues but remember to contact us if you cannot work things out!’
+Freya Senf: ‘Consider it your own responsibility to actively deal with research integrity issues but remember to contact me if you cannot work things out!’

 What do you do when faced with a question that might be a violation of scientific integrity?
 In this video, two scientists show how such a dilemma pops up in front of you when you least expect it...what do you do then?
-Also, Freya Senf and Thom Palstra introduce themselves.
+Also, Freya Senf introduces herself.
+In this video, Thom Palstra, who has since stepped down as confidential advisor, can also be seen.

 Top